 the northern coastal range and in the Cascades above about

-The ODA surface analysis continued to show a low pressure
+The ODA surface analysis showed a low pressure center about

 warm front, southeasterly winds of 5-15 were blowing along